jolicode/elastically/README.md

             - { name: kernel.event_subscriber }
 ```

+The spool is flushed at the end of each HTTP request, console command, and message handled by a Messenger worker (`messenger:consume`).
+When a worker fails to handle a message, the `IndexationRequest` queued meanwhile are discarded.

 ## Using Jane to build PHP DTO and fast Normalizers

 Install [JanePHP](https://jane.readthedocs.io/) json-schema tools to build your own DTO and Normalizers.
 All you have to do is setting the Jane-completed Serializer on the Factory: